brown-csci0200/brown-csci0200.github.io/index.md

 # Welcome to CSCI 200 at Brown!

-CSCI 200 is a new course thatis replacing the former CSCI 160 and CSCI 180.
+CSCI 200 is a new course that replaces the former CSCI 160 and CSCI 180.
 Students will take CSCI 200 after taking CSCI 111, 112, 150, 170, or 190.
 It will be taught by [Kathi Fisler](https://cs.brown.edu/~kfisler/) and [Milda Zizyte](https://cs.brown.edu/people/faculty/mzizyte/).

 Starting immediately, CS200 will be **offered every semester** (both fall and spring).
 Hopefully this will create more flexible options for students.